Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Research Reproducibility Details

 \subsection{Computational Resources}

 All experiments were conducted on NVIDIA RTX A6000 Ada GPUs running Ubuntu 20.04.2 LTS, equipped with AMD Ryzen Threadripper PRO 5975WX 32-core processors.
-The environment setup for each model is provided in the official implementations of the VLMs, including: LLaVA-v1.6-Vicuna-7B \cite{liu2024llavanext}, Qwen2.5-VL-7B \cite{Qwen2.5-VL}, and MiniGPT-v2 \cite{chen2023minigptv2}.
+The environment setup for each model is provided in the official implementations of the VLMs, including: LLaVA-v1.6-Vicuna-7B \citep{liu2024llavanext}, Qwen2.5-VL-7B \citep{Qwen2.5-VL}, MiniGPT-v2 \citep{chen2023minigptv2}, and InternVL2.5 \citep{chen2024internvl,chen2024expanding}.

-To evaluate $AttAcc_M$, we strictly follow the protocol in \cite{ho2025revisitingmodelinversionevaluation}, using the Gemini 2.0 Flash API.
-In total, we evaluate 95,200 MI-reconstructed images for our main experiments (main paper).
+To evaluate $AttAcc_M$, we strictly follow the protocol in \citep{ho2025revisitingmodelinversionevaluation}, using the Gemini 2.0 Flash API.
+In total, we evaluate nearly 100,000 MI-reconstructed images for our main experiments (main paper).